aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/convert-html-to-xps/_index.md

 If you encounter any issues or need further assistance, don't hesitate to seek help from the [Aspose.HTML forum](https://forum.aspose.com/).

-## FAQ's

-### Q1: What is XPS, and why would I need to convert HTML to XPS?

-A1: XPS stands for XML Paper Specification, a file format used for electronic document sharing and printing.
-Converting HTML to XPS is beneficial when you want to create documents that need to be consistently displayed and printed across different platforms and devices.

-### Q2: Can I customize the appearance of the XPS document during conversion?

-A2: Yes, you can customize various aspects of the XPS document, such as background color, page size, and more, by adjusting the XpsSaveOptions.

-### Q3: Is Aspose.HTML for Java a free tool?

-A3: Aspose.HTML for Java is a commercial library, but you can get a free trial version to evaluate its capabilities.
-For more details, visit [here](https://releases.aspose.com/html/java).

-### Q4: What other document formats can I convert with Aspose.HTML for Java?

-A4: Aspose.HTML for Java supports the conversion of HTML documents into various formats, including PDF, XPS, and more.

-### Q5: Can I use Aspose.HTML for Java in my Java project?

-A5: Absolutely!
-Aspose.HTML for Java is designed for Java developers and can be seamlessly integrated into your Java applications.

 ## Frequently Asked Questions

 **Q: How does the conversion handle CSS and JavaScript?**